Coker-d/LITA-CAPSTONE-SALES-DATA/README.md

   2. Number of sales transaction in each region
   3. Highest selling Product by sales value
   4. Total revenue per Product
-  5. Moonthly Sales total for the current year
+  5. Monthly Sales total for the current year
   6. Top5 Customers by total purchase amount
   7.  %total sales Contributed by each region
   8. Products with no sales in the Last Quarter